Lukaszz99/FaceDetectionApp/README.md

 ## Having problems?

-If you have any problem or question please write it in an [issue page](https://gitlab.com/Lukaszz99/facerecognition/-/issues)
+If you have any problem or question please write it in an [issue page](https://gitlab.com/Lukaszz99/facerecognition/-/issues) or contact me directly l.saw99@outlook.com

 ## Documentation